Krukov/cashews/Readme.md

 This backend uses [pickle](https://docs.python.org/3/library/pickle.html) module to serialize values, but the cashes can store values with sha1-keyed hash.

-Use `secret` and `digestmod` parameter to protect your application from security vulnerabilities.
+Use `secret` and `digestmod` parameters to protect your application from security vulnerabilities.

 The `digestmod` is a hashing algorithm that can be used: `sum`, `md5` (default), `sha1` and `sha256`

 The `secret` is a salt for a hash.

-Pickle can't serialize any type of objects.
+Pickle can't serialize any type of object.
 In case you need to store more complex types

 you can use [dill](https://github.com/uqfoundation/dill) - set `pickle_type="dill"`.
 Dill is great, but less performance.
 If you need complex serializer for [sqlalchemy](https://docs.sqlalchemy.org/en/14/core/serializer.html) objects you can set `pickle_type="sqlalchemy"`

-Any connections errors are suppressed, to disable it use `suppress=False` - a `CacheBackendInteractionError` will be raised
+Any connection errors are suppressed, to disable it use `suppress=False` - a `CacheBackendInteractionError` will be raised

 If you would like to use [client-side cache](https://redis.io/topics/client-side-caching) set `client_side=True`